XeniaTsomp/ModelChecking/README.md

 <img src="images/downstream no attack.png">

-These results are simultateously plotted in a graph to be examined easy from the reader.
+These results are simultateously plotted in a graph by clicking the box of "Create Graph" in the same window to be examined easy from the reader.

 Second,